Item number: Tri006

 - Signed certificate of authenticity included

-Description: This trilobite is a very nice, excellently preserved Proetopeltis from the world famous locality “Red Cliff” Hamar Laghdad near Erfoud, Morocco.
-The trilobite was prepared in about 6 hours of painstaking detail work from the limestone and presents itself harmoniously on natural matrix.
+Description: This trilobite is a n extremely rare and very nice, excellently preserved Aulacopleura from the world famous locality “Red Cliff” Hamar Laghdad near Erfoud, Morocco.
+This is only the second complete specimen that i was able to obtain.
+Both librigenae are there!
+The trilobite was prepared in about 7 hours of painstaking detail work from the limestone and presents itself harmoniously on natural matrix.
 Trilobites from this locality are not easy to prepare, because the shell is very delicate and the rock sticks strongly to the shell.
 Without the necessary care, ugly prep marks and abraded shell are inevitable.
 For this reason most of the trilobites offered for sale from this locality are more or less damaged.
 This piece was glued together from two halves at the beginning of the preparation (see photo of the find condition).
 Afterwards a detailed and careful uncovering under the microscope took place with the help of compressed air technology and fine blasting equipment.
-Apart from filling a small gap between the stone halves (see photo), no restorations or reconstructions were made.
-Particularly noteworthy is the excellent detail preservation of the shell, especially the eyes: such well preserved lenses are very rarely observed in proetids.
+No restorations or reconstructions were made.
+Particularly noteworthy is the excellent detail preservation of the shell.

 As with all of my fossils, this specimen is accompanied by a signed certificate of authenticity.